maxpetul/C3X/README.txt

  - Removed unit limit
  - Enable free improvements from small wonders
  - Option to prevent autoraze and razing by players
-  - ** Restriction applies to the human player as well as AIs
  - Stealth attack activates even when there's only one target
  - Trespassing prevention
-  - ** Fix restriction not applying to units attacking an enemy across a border
  - Land/sea intersections
  - Adjustable anarchy length
  - "Perfume" units or improvements to control how likely the AI is to build them